IAC CT - On Demand Webcasts

 - NEW!
 IAC CT: Accreditation Simplified (Updated October 2016)

-Presented by Nancy Merrill, BS, RT (R)(M)(CT), Director of Accreditation - IAC CT / MRI.
+Presented by Nancy Merrill, BS, RT (R)(M)(CT), Director of Accreditation - IAC CT / CT.
 Watch»

 - NEW!
 Building a Culture of Quality: The Imaging Professional’s Role in Ensuring Patient Safety